lammps/lammps/doc/src/pg_developer.rst

 LAMMPS source files
 ===================

-The source files of the LAMMPS code are distributed across two directories of the distribution.
-The core of the code is located in the ``src`` folder and its sub-directories.
-Almost all of those are C++ files (implementation files have a ``.cpp`` extension and and headers a ``.h``).
+The source files of the LAMMPS code are found in two directories of the distribution: ``src`` and ``lib``.
+Most of the code is C++ but there are small numbers of files in several other languages.

+The core of the code is located in the
+``src`` folder and its sub-directories.
 A sizable number of these files are in the ``src`` directory itself, but there are plenty of :doc:`packages <Packages>`, which can be included or excluded when LAMMPS is built.
 See the :doc:`Include packages in build <Build_package>` section of the manual for more